Amazon Granted a Patent That Prevents In-Store Shoppers From Online Price Checking

 So Amazon's in-store wifi will now be biased towards Amazon.
 Say it isn't so.

+My "cheap-bastard" plan costs $1 / day for 100MB + calls + text.
+I probably spend $5 / month on my service.
+When I am out at Home Depot, or a grocery store, I certainly use their WIFI and with my $4/ month VPN, I see no reason whatsoever not to.

-So the question is this: (Score:4, Insightful)
+So the question is this: (Score:5, Insightful)

 Are they patenting it so they can license it, or so they can prevent others from doing it by not licensing it?